Let's Grow Taller

-- Try getting good sleep for the next 3 to 6 months of at least 7 to 8 hours per night.
+- Try getting good sleep for the next three to six months of at least seven to eight hours per night.

-- Measure your height every three weeks, not every day nor every week.
+- Measure your height every three weeks, not every day or every week.
 Measuring yourself too often can lead to discouragement about the perceived lack of results.
-It is much better for you to do it every three weeks since the program should be followed for at least 3 to 6 months.
+It is much better for you to do it every three weeks since the program should be followed for at least three to six months.

 Boost Your Growth Hormones

 Size may matter, but in some cases, the smallest thing can have the biggest impact.
 In this case, it's that grape-sized organ called the anterior pituitary gland nestled within your brain.
-Despite its small dimensions, it is the source of powerful juice when it comes to building height.
-You see, the anterior pituitary gland is responsible for secreting a substance called somatotropin hormone, more commonly known as "growth hormone", into your bloodstream.
+Despite its small dimensions, it is a source of powerful juice when it comes to building height.
+You see, the anterior pituitary gland is responsible for secreting somatotropin hormone, more commonly known as "growth hormone", into your bloodstream.